Ghabriel/CppUtils/README.md

 # CppUtils
 Utility functions and classes for C++, with emphasis on debug utilities.

-Two header files are provided:
+Three header files are provided:
 * `simple_debug.hpp`: simple version, with easy-to-copy echo and trace macros.
 Mainly used when you don't want an extra header file in your project for some reason and/or only need very basic functionality.
 * `debug.hpp`: complete version.
 Simply `#include` the file and it's ready to use.
 Complete usage instructions below.
+* `xtrace.hpp`: optional add-on to the complete version.
+Usage instructions below.

 ## Usage
 ### Supported macros